yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 ## Installation

-This is Tyk's official Helm Charts repository `https://helm.tyk.io/public/helm/charts/`.
-*Tyk OSS* Helm Chart is under the name `tyk-helm/tyk-headless` You can also find it in [ArtifactHub](https://artifacthub.io/packages/helm/tyk-helm/tyk-headless).
+As well as our official OSS Helm repo, you can also find it in [ArtifactHub](https://artifacthub.io/packages/helm/tyk-helm/tyk-headless).
 <div class="artifacthub-widget" data-url="https://artifacthub.io/packages/helm/tyk-helm/tyk-headless" data-theme="light" data-header="true" data-responsive="true"><blockquote><p lang="en" dir="ltr"><b>tyk-headless</b>: This chart deploys the open source Tyk Gateway.
 Tyk Gateway is a fully open source Enterprise API Gateway, supporting REST, GraphQL, TCP and gRPC protocols.
 Tyk Gateway is provided ‘Batteries-included’, with no feature lockout.
 It enables organisations and businesses around the world to protect, secure, and process APIs and well as review and audit the consumed apis.</p>&mdash; Open in <a href="https://artifacthub.io/packages/helm/tyk-helm/tyk-headless">Artifact Hub</a></blockquote></div><script async src="https://artifacthub.io/artifacthub-widget.js"></script>

 If you are interested in contributing to our charts, suggesting changes, creating PRs or any other way,